vdn-projects/serverless-todo-app/README.md

 # API test with Postman collection

-An alternative way to test API, you can use the Postman collection that contains sample requests.
-You can find a Postman collection in this project.
+Apart from interating on frontend part, there is an alternative way to test API is to use the Postman collection `Final Project.postman_collection.json` that contains sample requests.
 To import this collection, do the following.

 * Click on the import button:
   <p align="left">